tyspa1/TYOS/README.md

 # TYOS
-0.1.0 alpha</br>
+0.2.4 Alpha</br>
-A mobile Operating System for the tyfone
+A mobile operating system for the tyfone

 copyright (c) 2015 Tyler Spadgenske